dwagelaar/atl.examples/README.md

 # atl.examples
 Eclipse ATL/EMFTVM example transformations

 This repository contains several Eclipse ATL example projects that can be imported into your Eclipse workspace.
+It is assumed you've got your [Eclipse IDE](https://www.eclipse.org/downloads/) installed together with the [ATL](https://www.eclipse.org/atl/) plug-ins.
 Just clone this repository, and import the whole repository as Eclipse projects like this:

   1. Click the green "Code / Clone" button above, and click the clipboard icon next to the repo URI to copy it to the clipboard
   2. Open your Eclipse IDE